Caucasus-Rosetta/Lingua-Corpus/README.md

    This structure clearly separates data at different stages of your pipeline.

-3. `notebooks/`: For Jupyter notebooks used in exploration, prototyping, or presenting results.

-4. `tests/`: Contains unit tests and integration tests for your code, promoting reliability and easier maintenance.

-5. `configs/`: For configuration files (e.g., parameters for your pipeline stages).

-6. `docs/`: Project documentation, beyond what's in the README.

-7. `.gitignore`: Specifies which files Git should ignore.

-8. `README.md`: Provides an overview of the project, setup instructions, and other essential information.
+3. `README.md`: Provides an overview of the project, setup instructions, and other essential information.

-9. `CODE_OF_CONDUCT.md`: Provides an overview of code of conduct for the project.
+4. `CODE_OF_CONDUCT.md`: Provides an overview of code of conduct for the project.

-10. `LICENSE`: The license of the code of the project.
+5. `LICENSE`: The license of the code of the project.

-11. `requirements.txt`: Lists all Python dependencies for easy environment setup.

 This structure follows several best practices: